umgbhalla/starred/README.md

 ## Others

+- [not-yet-awesome-rust/not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [Gitleptune/notes-cli](https://github.com/Gitleptune/notes-cli) - A collection of notes I make about programs I use
 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [mtdvio/going-to-production](https://github.com/mtdvio/going-to-production) - A reference checklist for topics which should be covered before going to production.